 I. PURPOSE OF POLICY AND GUIDELINES

-The purpose of the Gift Acceptance Policy and Guidelines is to guide the efforts of the Board of Directors of the Supreme Temple, Daughters of the Nile Foundation, donors, and their professional advisor(s) in processing gifts to achieve the donor’s charitable goals.
+The purpose of the Gift Acceptance Policy and Guidelines is to guide the efforts of the Board of Directors of the Daughters of the Nile Foundation, donors, and their professional advisor(s) in processing gifts to achieve the donor’s charitable goals.
 This document summarizes the policies and guidelines for accepting various types of assets and the types of gift mechanisms that can be used.
 The Foundation seeks to ensure that any asset it accepts does not place the Foundation or donor at risk.

 II.
 GIFT ACCEPTANCE